-Discuss the risks of concussion and other serious brain injury with your child or teen and Detach the section below and keep this information sheet to use at your children's or teens' games a them from concussion or other serious brain injury. and practices to help protect

-O I learned about concussion and talked with my parent or coach about what to do if I have a co brain injury. ncussion or other serious

-Athlete Name Printed: Date:
+Discuss the risks of concussion and other serious brain injury with your child Detach the section below and keep this information sheet to use at your children's or them from concussion or other serious brain injury. teens' games and practices to help protect I learned about concussion and talked with my parent or coach about what to d brain injury.
+Athlete Name Printed: Athlete Signature: o if I have a concussion or other serious Date: I have read this fact sheet for parents on concussion with my child or teen and talk or other serious brain injury.
+Parent or Legal Guardian Name Printed: Parent or Legal Guardian Signature: Date:

-Athlete Signature:

-O I have read this fact sheet for parents on concussion with my child or teen and talked about wha or other serious brain injury. t to do if they have a concussion

-Parent or Legal Guardian Name Printed: Date:

-Parent or Legal Guardian Signature: